aznduck/aznduck/README.md

 - 👋 Hi, I’m @aznduck
 - 👀 I’m interested in computer science as well as video games!
-- 🌱 I’m currently learning Java and Python as a high school senior
+- 🌱 I’m proficient in Python and Java & am currently learning C++ as a freshman at USC
 - 💞️ I’m looking to collaborate on anything I guess?
 - 📫 How to reach me: You can email me at dvdhan@outlook.com